Icecream-blue-sky/Past-and-present-small-object-detection/README.md

 Chinese version: https://zhuanlan.zhihu.com/p/426047353

 ## Updates
+- 2022/12/14 add one **Special design in detection pipeline** paper: RFLA: Gaussian Receptive Field based Label Assignment for Tiny Object Detection, ECCV 2022. **Good paper, propose a new label assignment strategy for tiny object.
+This method is very suitable for detecting extremely small objects (like the object smaller than 8*8 pixels), but it is not suitable for scenes with multi-scale objects.**
-- 2021/12/24 add one **Multi-scale feature learning** paper: QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection, arxiv 2021. **Good paper, key contribution is the fast detection speed.**
+- 2021/12/24 add one **Multi-scale feature learning** paper: QueryDet: Cascaded Sparse Query for Accelerating High-Resolution Small Object Detection, arxiv 2021. **Good paper, the key contribution is the use of P2 feature for one stage detector without increasing the amount of calculation.**
 - 2021/12/12 paper: Addressing Scale Imbalance for Small Object Detection with Dense Detector, Neurocomputing 2021. **Bad paper, so I decide not to  add it to this repo.**
 - 2021/11/14
   - add one **Context-based** paper: Realize your surroundings: Exploiting context information for small object detection. **Good paper, recommend to read**.